-Notre Dame Publications
+Notre Dame Collections

 Father Sorin's letters as superior at Notre Dame, as head of the Indiana Province of the Congregation of Holy Cross, and as Father General of the Congregation (1868-1893), including images of the original circulars and images of pages from the volume of collected letters.
 We have also digitized Father Sorin's personal letters.

 The Scholastic, a student weekly, began in 1867 as The Scholastic Year.
 For most of its history it provided news about Notre Dame as well as feature articles, literary works, essays, and alumni notes.